fdreshaj/ECE-Lab-Equipment-Automation/README.md

 # ECE-Lab-Equipment-Automation
-Making this repository in case anyone needs to do a lot of measurements on campus lab equipment and wants to be able to controll the equipment via laptop/pc.
+Making this repository in case anyone needs to do a lot of measurements on campus lab equipment and wants to be able to control the equipment via laptop/pc.

 Currently only confirmed it works with **USB** connections, will extend functionality to Ethernet/LAN in the future as well.